What are VA loan closing costs?

 VA IRRRL closing costs

 When you have a VA loan, you can often refinance it with a VA IRRRL which is also known as a "streamline refinance."
 This type of refinance lets you lower your rate with less paperwork and a faster closing compared to other mortgages.
 IRRRLs have closing costs you may have to pay.
 However, the VA funding fee is significantly lower for refinancing compared to the fee when you buy a home.
-You currently have to pay just 0.5% of the loan amount with an IRRRL refinance.
-Many of these closing costs can be rolled into your loan amount too.
+You currently are required to pay 0.5% of the loan amount with an IRRRL refinance.
+Many of these closing costs can be rolled into your loan amount, too.